c0ffeeartc/SignalHubT/README.md

     - allows unsubscribing handle from middle of queue
   - Pooling for Subscriptions and Messages
   - Allows more than 1 EventAggregator through SubHLocal instances
+  - Interfaces are used everywhere, `IoC` AbstractFactory/Facade class wraps concrete classes into virtual methods, allowing inheriting `IoC` to override them
   - Subscribing to currently publishing Message behavior:
     - will run new subscriptions with SAME or HIGHER priorityOrder compared to priorityOrder of currently invoked subscription
     - will NOT run new subscriptions with LOWER priorityOrder compared to priorityOrder of currently invoked subscription